Guardsman Protection Plan Back to Top

-Consider the purchase of the recommended Guardsman Fabric Treatment for all upholstered furniture.
+Consider the purchase of the recommended Guardsman Protection Plan for all upholstered furniture.
 Ask your sales consultant for details and warranty or visit our Guardsman Warranty Page.
 Guardsman Treatment may only be applied prior to delivery.

 Vacuum or brush weekly to remove loose dust and dirt.
 Pay special attention to cushion area and crevices where dry soil gets trapped.
 Embedded dust and dirt tend to cut threads and wear fibers.
 Always cut loose threads, never pull them.
 If possible, reverse or rotate cushions to help maintain cushion shape.
 Depressions in cushions are normal under ordinary use and are not considered a defect.